DOKonski/DOKonski/README.md

 - 👋 Hi, I’m @DOKonski
 - 👀 I’m interested in connecting, learning, growing
-- 🌱 I’m currently learning CyberSecurity
+- 🌱 I’m currently learning AI/ML
-- 💞️ I’m looking to collaborate on amazing tech roles @ T. Rowe Price
+- 💞️ I’m looking to collaborate on amazing tech roles
-- 📫 How to reach me derrick.okonski@troweprice.com
+- 📫 How to reach me okonski44@gmail.com

 <!---
 DOKonski/DOKonski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.